toptensoftware/mk.js/readme.md

 ### Automatically Creating Output Directories

-A file rule can ask for the output directory to be created by setting it's `mkdir` property to `true`.
+A file rule can request the file's output directory to be automatically created by setting it's `mkdir` property to `true`.

 ```js
 this.rule({